Winsford, Somerset: Church

 The parish church is dedicated to St Mary Magdalene and was partly restored in 1858.
 The tower, which is 90 ft high, was constructed in three stages.
 There are six bells; the four heaviest were made by Thomas Bilbie in Cullompton in 1765.

 Within the church is a fine painted panel created in 1609 during the reign of King James I. The ironwork on the inner doors of the church is thought to date from the 13th century, originating from the priory of St Nicholas in Barlynch, and the font is from the Norman period.
 The organ was installed c.
 1900, being delivered by horse-drawn wagon from nearby Dulverton.
 The church register dates back to 1660.
 The church has been designated by English Heritage as a Grade I listed building.

-Famous inhabitants
+Notable people

-In 1881 the village was the birthplace of the Labour politician and Lord Privy Seal, Ernest Bevin.
+In 1881, the village was the birthplace of the Labour politician and Lord Privy Seal, Ernest Bevin.

-In 1946 leading English psychologist Charles Samuel Myers died at his home in Winsford Glebe.
+In 1946, leading English psychologist Charles Samuel Myers died at his home in Winsford Glebe.

+Former prime minister Boris Johnson lived at a farm in the village as a child.